Wed. Mar 22nd, 2023

 The 14 trades of Glasgow

-The 14 crafts of Glasgow came together in 1605 in the Trades House of Glasgow.
+The 14 trades of Glasgow came together in 1605 in the Trades House of Glasgow.
 Each of these crafts is an independent charity that is rich in history and tradition.
-The crafts played a significant role in shaping the City of Glasgow.
+The crafts played a significant role in shaping the City of Glasgow, and today they work towards assisting both young and old.

-Below is the list of the 14 crafts
+Below is the list of the 14 crafts:

 Hammermen, Tailors, Cordiners, Maltmen, Weavers, Bakers, Skinners & Glovers, Wrights, Coopers, Fleshers, Masons, Gardeners, Barbers, Bonnetmakers & Dyers.